 - Student is a member of the United States military who has served for one year or more.

 - Student is exempted for medical reasons.

 Students seeking an exemption from the live-on requirement for housing must complete a Housing Exemption Form and receive approval.
-The Housing Exemption Committee will determine if an exemption to the live-on requirement will be granted and students will be notiﬁed of the committee’s decision.
+Residence Life and Housing staff will determine if an exemption to the live-on requirement will be granted and students will be notiﬁed of the committee’s decision.